roehampton/module-content/software-development-1/week-03/seminar/README.md

 ![image-20210402172143639](image-20210402172143639.png)

-###  Exercise: Classifying Triangles
+###  Exercise 2: Classifying Triangles
 A triangle can be classified based on the lengths of its sides as equilateral, isosceles or scalene:

 - All three sides of an equilateral triangle have the same length.
 - An isosceles triangle has two sides that are the same length, and a third side that is a different length.
 - If all of the sides have different lengths, then the triangle is scalene.

-Task: Write a program in pseudocode that reads the lengths of the three sides of a triangle from the user.
+Task: Write a program in pseudocode/flowchart that reads the lengths of the three sides of a triangle from the user.
 Then display a message that states the triangle’s type.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_